drunkHatch/CMPUT404-assignment-css-hell/README.md

 License/Copyright
 =================
+1, add background image to body
+2, let background fit webpage and extend vartically only 3, set paragraph margin top/bottom to 20pt
+4, img margin are setted to put image in the center
+5, all headers are now italic

 Textual content is copyright Abram Hindle (C) 2013 under the CC-BY-SA 4.0 unported license.
 Attribution should be a hyperlink to the